Note* – Post updated and corrected for 2023

 Depending on the storage facility you are storing with, you may need to research into what kind of locks the units use, and whether you will need to purchase a padlock or lock for your unit.
 For example, the Titan Storage Littlehampton and Bracknell stores use and sell traditional padlocks, whereas all other stores use barrel locks, which slot into the door catch to secure the door.

-All customers at a Titan Storage facility are required to pay half a month’s rent as a security deposit.
-However, this differs from store to store.
 The general rule of thumb among storage facilities is that the deposit is equal to around half a month’s rent.
 There are some stores and companies who are starting an initiative which provides storage without a deposit to remove the barriers to renting a unit.
 Whether you pay a deposit or not depends on the store that you choose.

 We hope this has been a helpful insight into just how much self-storage units cost, and will allow you to make an informed decision when you’re next looking to store some of your belongings.